costa rica coffee beans tarrazu - His Word Coffee

 Costa Rica Coffee Beans: Why Tarrazu Is One of the World's Great Origins

 Costa Rica has one rule that no other major coffee-producing country follows: only Arabica beans, by law.
 Since 1989, Costa Rica has prohibited the cultivation of Robusta coffee.
-This single regulation tells you a great deal about the national commitment to quality and it shapes what every bag of Costa Rican coffee represents.
+That single regulation tells you a great deal about the national commitment to quality, and it shapes what every bag of Costa Rican coffee represents.

 The Tarrazu region, in the mountains south of San Jose, is where Costa Rica's most celebrated coffees come from.
-The combination of altitude, volcanic soil, and a defined dry season produces beans with a clarity and balance that stands apart from most of what's available in the specialty coffee market.
+The combination of altitude, volcanic soil, and a defined dry season produces beans with a clarity and balance that stands apart from much of what is available in the specialty coffee market.
+We have been roasting and cupping Costa Rica Tarrazu for years, and it is one of the coffees we hand to people who are curious about single origin but unsure where to start.
 Here is what makes it special and what to expect when you brew it.

 Key Takeaways

 • Arabica Only by Law: Costa Rica banned Robusta cultivation in 1989.
-Every bag of Costa Rican coffee is 100% Arabica, which means a higher quality baseline than most origins.
+Every bag of Costa Rican coffee is 100% Arabica, which sets a higher quality baseline than most origins.

 • Tarrazu Altitude: Growing at 1,200 to 1,900 meters above sea level, Tarrazu coffees develop slowly in cooler temperatures, building complex sugars and bright, clean acidity.